Ahmed-Fayed/Aerial-Imagery-Segmentation/README.md

 # Aerial-Imagery-Segmentation
 Aerial imagery of Dubai obtained by MBRSC satellites (kaggle Dataset) annotated with pixel-wise semantic segmentation in 6 classes.
-The total volume of the dataset is 72 images grouped into 6 larger tiles.
-The classes are:

 1- Building: #3C1098